Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GT 440 1.5GB should be just a bit faster than the GeForce 9600 GSO 1.5GB overall. (explain)
+Memory BandwidthIn theory, the GeForce GT 440 1.5GB should be a bit faster than the GeForce 9600 GSO 1.5GB in general. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce GT 440 1.5GB is superior to the GeForce 9600 GSO 1.5GB, by far. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GT 440 1.5GB is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison